PAC Privacy Preserving Diffusion Models: Methods

 Drawing on conditional image generation \citep{dhariwal2021diffusion,batzolis2021conditional,ho2022classifier}, we adapt the model from the vanilla Langevin dynamic samplings with the selected attributes with conditional guidance

 where $k$ is the gradient scale that can be tuned according to the performance of the model, $\Sigma_\theta(x_{t-1})$ is the covariance matrix from reverse process Eqn. \ref{eq:2}.
 In Eqn. \ref{eq:eq7}, the term \( \nabla_{x_{t-1}}\log c_\theta(y_n|x_{t-1}) \) directs the Langevin sampling process toward a specific class label \( y_n \), which is sampled prior to the inference.

 This private guidance during the inference phase ensures that the synthesized images are protected from privacy breaches related to designated attributes.

-In essence, private classifier guidance can be interpreted as a method of deliberately altering certain generated trajectories.
-To illustrate, consider an image that is autonomously generated to depict Celebrity A donning eyewear, thereby reflecting the known fact that Celebrity A habitually wears glasses.
-However, when sampling is conducted with the application of private classifier guidance, the attributes are subject to variation.
-Consequently, there is a possibility that Celebrity A may be depicted without eyewear in the resulting image.
-This alteration effectively safeguards the attribute of 'glasses' from being a consistent feature in the generated representation of Celebrity A. As a result, the images generated under this guidance have a higher privacy extent when compared to those produced by the original DPGEN.
+At its core, this method involves intentionally modifying certain generated trajectories by randomly perturbing the image label \( y_n \), which is then used by a pretrained classifier to guide the image generation process.
+This strategy is aimed at diverting certain image attributes that we wish to protect.
+For instance, consider a scenario where an original dataset image depicting Celebrity A wearing eyewear, a known trait of the celebrity.
+If our goal is to privatize the attribute of “wearing glasses,” private classifier guidance can effectively achieve this.
+When sampling occurs under the influence of this guidance, the attributes are likely to vary, creating a chance that the resulting synthesized image based on Celebrity A might be rendered without glasses.
+This modification effectively protects the attribute of 'glasses' from being a consistent element in the generated depictions of Celebrity A. Consequently, the images generated with this approach offer a higher degree of privacy compared to those produced by the original DPGEN method.